-TOWN OF CALAIS CONFLICT OF INTEREST POLICY

-Adopted by Town of Calais Selectboard To supersede all previous versions Amended and approved November 20, 2017

-Article 1.
+- Article 1.
 Authority.
-Under the authority granted in 24 V.S.A. § 2291(20), the Calais Selectboard hereby adopts the following policy concerning conflict of interest.
+Under the authority granted in 24 V.S.A. § 2291(20), the Town of Walden hereby adopts the following policy concerning conflicts of interest. - Article 2.

-Article 2.
 Purpose.
-The purpose of this policy is to ensure that the business of this municipality will be conducted in such a way that no public official of the municipality will gain a personal or financial advantage from his or her work for the municipality and so that the public trust in municipal officials will be preserved.
-It is also the intent of this policy to ensure that all decisions made by municipal officials are based on the best interest of the community at large.
+The purpose of this policy is to ensure that the business of this municipality will be conducted in such a way that no public officer of the municipality will gain a personal or financial advantage from his or her work for the municipality and so that the public trust in municipal officials will be preserved.
+It is also the intent of this policy to ensure that all decisions made by municipal officials are based on the best interest of the community at large. - Article 3.

-Article 3.
 Application.
-This policy applies to all public officers and individual members of a public body as the terms are defined below.
+This policy applies to all public officers as that term is defined below. - Article 4.

-Article 4.
 Definitions.
-For the purposes of this policy, the following definitions shall apply:

-- A. Board means the members of the Calais Town Selectboard. - B. Conflict of interest means any of the following: - 1.
-A direct or indirect personal or financial (pecuniary) interest of a public officer, his or her spouse, household member, child, stepchild, parent, grandparent, grandchild, sibling, aunt or uncle, brother or sister in law, business associate, employer or employee, civil union partner, in the outcome of a cause, proceeding, application or any other matter pending before the officer or before the public body in which he or she holds office or is employed; - 2.
-A situation where a public officer has publicly displayed a prejudgment of the merits of a particular quasi-judicial proceeding that is before the board on which the public officer sits.
-This shall not apply to a member's particular political views or general opinion on a given issue; and - 3.
-A situation where a public officer fails to disclose ex parte communications with a party in a proceeding before the board.

-A Conflict of Interest does not arise in the case of votes or decisions on matters in which the public officer has a personal or pecuniary interest in the outcome, such as in the establishment of a tax rate, that is no greater than that of other persons generally affected by the decision.
+For the purposes of this policy, the following definitions shall apply: - A. Conflict of interest means any of the following: - 1.
+A direct or indirect personal or financial interest of a public officer, his or her spouse, household member, child, stepchild, parent, grandparent, grandchild, sibling, aunt or uncle, brother- or sister-in-law, business associate, or employer or employee in the outcome of a cause, proceeding, application, or any other matter pending before the officer or before the public body in which he or she holds office or is employed. - 2.
+A situation where a public officer has publicly displayed a prejudgment of the merits of a particular quasi-judicial proceeding.
+This shall not apply to a member's particular political views or general opinion on a given issue. - 3.
+A situation where a public officer has not disclosed ex parte communications with a party in a quasi-judicial proceeding. - A "conflict of interest" does not arise in the case of votes or decisions on matters in which the public official has a personal or financial interest in the outcome, such as in the establishment of a tax rate that is no greater than that of other persons generally affected by the decision. - B. Emergency means an imminent threat or peril to the public health, safety, or welfare. - C. Ex Parte Communication means direct or indirect communication between a member of a public body and any party, party's representative, party's counsel or any person interested in the outcome of a quasi-judicial proceeding, that occurs outside the proceeding and concerns the substance or merits of the proceeding. - D. Official act or action means any legislative, administrative, or quasi-judicial act performed by any public officer while acting on behalf of the municipality. - E. Public body means any board, council, commission, or committee of the municipality.

-- C. Emergency means an imminent threat or peril to the public health, safety or welfare. - D. Ex Parte Communication means direct or indirect communication between a member of a public body and any party, party's representative, party's counsel or any person interested in the outcome of a quasi-judicial proceeding, that occurs outside the proceeding and concerns the substance or merits of the proceeding. - E. Official act or action means any legislative, administrative or quasi-judicial act performed by any elected or appointed officer or employee while acting on behalf of the municipality. - F. Public body means any board, council, commission or committee of the municipality. - G. Public interest means an interest of the community as a whole, conferred generally upon all residents of the municipality. - H. Public officer or public official means a person elected or statutorily-appointed to perform executive, administrative, legislative or quasi-judicial functions for the municipality. - I. Quasi-judicial proceeding means a case in which the legal rights of one or more persons who are granted party status are adjudicated, which is conducted in such a way that all parties have opportunities to present evidence and to cross-examine witnesses presented by other parties, and which results in a written decision, the result of which is appealable by a party to a higher authority.
+- F. Public interest means an interest of the community as a whole, conferred generally upon all residents of the municipality. - G. Public officer means a person elected or statutorily-appointed to perform executive, administrative, legislative, or quasi-judicial functions for the municipality.
+This term does not include any municipal employee. - H. Quasi-judicial proceeding means a case in which the legal rights of one or more persons who are granted party status are adjudicated, which is conducted in such a way that all parties have opportunities to present evidence and to cross-examine witnesses presented by other parties, and which results in a written decision, the result of which is appealable by a party to a higher authority.